Satisfactory Academic Progress (S.A.P.)

 Appeal of Financial Aid Ineligibility

 A student on financial aid suspension may appeal by completing the Financial Aid Appeal Form.
 The student must indicate reasons why he or she did not achieve minimum academic standards.
 Acceptable reasons for an appeal are: personal injury or illness, death or serious illness of an immediate family member, employment changes, divorce or separation in the student’s immediate family, poor judgment or immaturity (limited to the first appeal).
 Student may only appeal the same situation once.
 Previous medical history cannot be used as an acceptable reason for ongoing semesters.
 The student must provide supporting documentation for the appeal.

-Students who have exceeded the maximum attempted hours (150 percent of the semester hours required for the program of study) may appeal by submitting a completed Degree Evaluation/Program Assessment Form, signed by the student and advisor.
+Students who have exceeded the maximum attempted hours (150 percent of the semester hours required for the program of study) may appeal by submitting a completed Degree Evaluation/Program Assessment Form to the Financial Aid Office.
 Aid will be awarded for required courses ONLY.

 All appeals received must be submitted by the published deadline for each semester located in the PTC Student Calendar and on the PTC Home Page.
 Appeals received after that date will not be reviewed until the next semester.